 Response to Site Visit Comments

 Please describe how the sponsor responded to the review panel’s initial site visit comments.
 RCO recommends that the sponsor list each of the review panel’s comments and questions and identify the response.
-The sponsor may use this space to respond directly to the comments.
+The sponsor may use this space to respond directly to the comments

+Comments

+Review Panel Members: Thank you for the constructive feedback.
+Below you will find your comments/questions in black and our responses in track changes.

 1) The proposal should describe why you chose to target this particular reach and focused on an ELJ approach.

+This reach was identified as having a channel habitat limiting factor with applicable restoration measures being “placement of structures to maintain channel dynamics, scour channels, and maintain in-stream habitat complexity” (USACE Appendix F, p.11).
+This limiting factor and restoration measure however were recommended for all reaches between RM 1-12, as the entire lower watershed is severely aggraded and completely lacks sufficient LWD structures.
+This reach was targeted this grant round as construction and design projects are underway upstream from this reach.
+Downstream from this reach, the estuary restoration project has recently been completed.
+The timing to begin this design work is appropriate based on the timing of other projects within the watershed and condition of the reach.
+An ELJ approach was used based on 1) an understanding that optimal historical watershed processes were largely influenced by naturally occurring LWD structures which are practically obsolete within this reach; and 2) recovery planning documents identifying a lack of LWD structures as a limiting factor for Skokomish River Chinook.

-is the2) The proposal could be strengthened by stepping back and expanding the overall goal from solely “improv(ing) instream conditions for Chinook salmon to include LWD cover, pool creation, and a meandering thalweg” to a broader approach of evaluating a wider range of actions for restoring habitat forming processes in the reach.
+2) The proposal could be strengthened by stepping back and expanding the overall goal from solely “improv(ing) instream conditions for Chinook salmon to include LWD cover, pool creation, and a meandering thalweg” to a broader approach of evaluating a wider range of actions for restoring habitat forming processes in the reach.
 There is a general tendency among designers to limit their evaluation of restoration alternatives to installing log jams along the channel banks, and not expanding the range of alternatives to promoting such actions as removing existing hydro-modifications (such as bank armor), improving connectivity to floodplains, and even encouraging avulsion into relict channels or low-lying floodplain wetlands.
 What opportunities exist in the project reach for bigger-scale restoration approaches?
 Could Fish House Road be relocated away from the river bank and ELJs be used to improve connectivity to low lying floodplains and wetlands on both banks?
 Does the LiDAR show relict channel scars that could be reactivated?
 Should overflow channels be constructed through the Highway 106 road prism?